ChrisVanBael/practicesoftwaretesting-javaclient/docs/ProductApi.md

 <a name="getProducts"></a>
 # **getProducts**
-> InlineResponse2001 getProducts(byBrand, byCategory, isRental)
+> InlineResponse2001 getProducts(byBrand, byCategory, sort, page)

 Retrieve all products